motleyagency/harvest-balance/README.md

 ### App set up

+This application is set up to be easily deployed to Vercel.

 The information you need to to run this app is

 - Your company's Harvest subdomain (i.e. **youraccount**_.harvestapp.com_)